ATasneem7/ATasneem7/README.md

 ## Welcome To My Profile! 🤗

-My name is Anika, and I'm an Aerospace Engineering 🚀 grad student at Georgia Tech
+My name is Anika, and I'm an Aerospace Engineering 🚀 Grad student at Georgia Tech

 - 🔭 I’m currently working on a project involving Control Equivalent Gust Input